scratchfoundation/scratchjr/README.md

 * Run <tt>brew install imagemagick</tt> to install ImageMagick

 Once these are installed, select the appropriate target in XCode or the appropriate flavor/build variant in Android Studio.

+## Where and how to make changes

+All changes should be made in a fork.
+Before making a pull request, ensure all changes pass our linter:
+* <tt>npm run lint</tt>

+For more information, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Code credits
 ScratchJr would not be possible without free and open source libraries, including: